msamogh/indic_calendar/README.md

 # Indian Solar Calendar

-A single page Flask app that displays the Indian Solar Calendar for a given Gatakali.
+A single page Flask app that displays the Indian Solar Calendar for a given Gata Kali.